novalis78/btc-mars-bridge/README.md

 - **Private Keys**: Never share your private keys or include them in code repositories.
 - **Confirmations**: Ensure you wait for sufficient blockchain confirmations before considering a transaction final.
-- **Timelocks**: The Bitcoin timelock is set to be longer than the MarsCoin timelock to prevent situations where the refund periods overlap in a way that could cause loss of funds.
+- **Timelocks**: The Bitcoin timelock is set to be longer than the Marscoin timelock to prevent situations where the refund periods overlap in a way that could cause loss of funds.
 - **Public Networks**: Be cautious when using this on public networks; always start with testnet and small amounts.

 ## License